vincentclee/hangman_ai/README.md

 - char makeGuess (String, String) where the first parameter is the word with blanks (lower case letters, blanks are -).
 The second parameter is a string of guessed words.

 ##Validation Procedure
-number of guesses / number of actual guesses
+`accuracy = number of guesses / number of actual guesses`

 > MINE: 0.7792318457931986
 > PLAUE: 0.47667409819988715